safejoy/joyflowers/_posts/2025-03-08-whats-going-on.md

 I'm also trying to play catch up with some art, commissions, and a few special art projects.
 I might talk more about that stuff here soon, idk yet.
 I really want to.

 I'm also working on my game(s).
-I have a lot of projects and now on top of the game I've been wanting to make for the last half decad, I'm working on three games currently.
+I have a lot of projects and now on top of the game I've been wanting to make for the last half decade, I'm working on three games currently.
 I might add a special project in for all this.
 I'll talk more about that soon.

 Soon all my websites will go down.
 I can't pay my hosting bill.
 I pay yearly and its $400$ I'm already passed the due date.
 I'm also almost two months behind on my phone bill of $55$ and a month pass my internet bill of $185$.
 I'm not trying to ask for help, I know there's a lot of struggling folks out there.
 I'm just venting.
 It sucks I haven't found a job over here.